The power of Distributed,

 network abstraction, using "logical" ports simply extends the network

-Industry Standard, Embedded Linux and Java platforms.
-Source code is made available to our OEM licensees.
+Source, Industry Standard, Embedded Linux and Java platforms.
+OEM Licensees have

-source code for their radios and protocols.
-Meshdynamics and our technology
+extended the source code for their radios and protocols.

 of civilian and military radio bands.
 Custom radio device driver development